Gold Futures Settle Higher On Weak Dollar

-WASHINGTON (dpa-AFX) - Gold futures settled higher on Thursday, gaining ground after recent losses, as the dollar drifted lower.
+WASHINGTON (dpa-AFX) - Gold futures settled higher on Tuesday, gaining for a fourth straight session, as the dollar stayed weak amid hopes the Fed will slow the pace of interest rate hikes.

-Despite some hawkish comments from a few Fed officials, and data showing a drop in U.S. jobless claims in the week ended January 14th, the dollar has lost ground against most of its major counterparts.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved